MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 If you haven't added a standalone license by the time your trial ends, your trial is automatically canceled, and you lose access to Enterprise IoT security features.

-For more information, see [Defender for IoT subscription billing](/azure/defender-for-iot/organizations/billing).<!-- ?-->
+For more information, see [purchase a standalone license](enterprise-for-iot-get-started#purchase-a-standalone-license).

 ### Resolve billing issues associated with my Enterprise IoT plan